PlagueHO/AzureOpenAIDemo/prompt-examples/financial/data-extraction-from-support-timeline.md

 5. The resolution of the issue, if any (key: resolution)
 6. An array of improvements that can be made to avoid this issue in future (key: improvements)
 7. How many days did it take to resolve the issue (key: days_to_resolve)
-8. What is the reputational risk to the bank (key: reputational_risk)
+8. What is the risk to the organization, measured against the ISO 31000 risk management framework (key: risk)
+9. Describe the risk in detail using the ISO 31000 framework (key: risk_detail)
+10. What information should also be collected to improve determination of risk (key: missing_information)

 Make sure the fields are very short.
 Ensure any abbreviations are expanded.
 Please answer in JSON machine-readable format, using the keys from above.
 Pretty print the JSON and make sure that it is properly closed at the end.